gbrlpzz/ndvi-vegetation-cover-change/README.md

 ## Overview

-This Google Earth Engine (GEE) script performs a retrospective analysis of forest change on 40 years data between 1985 and 2025 for a specified Region of Interest (ROI).
+This Google Earth Engine (GEE) script performs a retrospective analysis of forest change across 40 years of data from 1985 to 2025 for a specified Region of Interest (ROI).
 It utilizes harmonized surface reflectance data from Landsat 5, 7, 8, and 9 missions to generate two primary outputs:

 Deforestation (Loss) Mask: Areas classified as forest during the baseline period (1985–1989) that transitioned to open land by the end period (2021–2025).